• Home

 Step 5: Can the pickles

-Add the warm pickles and brine to the warm jars and process in a water bath canner.
-Let the jars cool, test the seals, label and date the jars, and store the canned salsa in a cool, dark location.
+Let the jars cool, test the seals, label and date the jars, and store the canned pickles in a cool, dark location.
 Let the pickles stand for about 4 weeks to develop flavor.

-two jars of canned bread and butter pickles on a shelf
+jars of bread and butter pickles on a table

 Granny's Bread and Butter Pickles Recipe